Entanglement based observables for quantum impurities: Truncation to a single cavity level

 A different picture emerges for $\epsilon_{\text{c}}{<}{-}U/2$.
 In region (ii), for the single-level cavity case, the occupation $\langle n_{\text{c}}\rangle{=}2$ saturates and the system remains in the dot-lead singlet configuration.
 For the two-level case, a third electron occupies the cavity $\langle n_{\text{c}}\rangle{>}2$.
 At $\epsilon_{\text{c}}{\approx}{-}U$, $\mathcal{P}_{\text{d}}$ and $\mathcal{P}_{\text{dc}}$ of the two-level cavity [cf. region (iii)] are equal to the $\mathcal{P}_{\text{d}}$ and $\mathcal{P}_{\text{dc}}$ at $\epsilon_{\text{c}}{\approx}0$ [cf. region (i)].
 Thus, in the $\langle n_{\text{c}}\rangle{\approx}3$ configuration the unpaired cavity electron couples to the dot, exactly as in the $\langle n_{\text{c}}\rangle{\approx}1$ configuration, and establishes a molecular dot-cavity singlet quenching the Kondo effect.

-With these results, we conclude that it is sufficient to consider a cavity with single spinful energy level $\epsilon_\text{c}{=}\epsilon_\text{cav}$ in the $\epsilon_{\text{c}}{\in}[{-U/2,U/2}]$ interval for characterising the many-body physics of the electronic dot-cavity impurity.
-Indeed, in this interval, the physics of the single- and multi-level cavity is the same.
-Additionally, the two-level cavity for $\epsilon_{\text{c}}{<}{-}U/2$ manifests the same phenomena as in the $\epsilon_{\text{c}}{\in}[{-U/2,U/2}]$ interval.
-Thus, the physics in the multi-level cavity case only depends on the presence of an unpaired electron in the cavity, regardless of the number of occupied cavity levels.
+With these results, we conclude that the physics in the multi-level cavity case only depends on the presence of an unpaired electron in the cavity, regardless of the number of occupied cavity levels.
+Thus, it is sufficient to consider a two-level cavity for characterising the many-body physics of the electronic dot-cavity impurity.

-\section{3.
-Dot-cavity alignment in the Kondo regime}
+\section{Dot-cavity alignment in the Kondo regime}

-As discussed in the main text [cf. Fig.~\ref{fig:nrg-mps results} of the main text, region (ii)], whenever the dot and lead form a Kondo singlet, we observe a limited dot-cavity spin alignment, see also Fig.~\ref{fig: cavity leaving outside}(a), region (ii).
+As discussed in Sec.~\ref{sec: results} of the main text [cf. Fig.~\ref{fig:nrg-mps results}, region (ii)], whenever the dot and lead form a Kondo singlet, we observe a limited dot-cavity spin alignment, see also Fig.~\ref{fig: cavity leaving outside}(a), region (ii).
 This effect coexists with the strong dot-lead hybridisation and implies that the cavity occupation is not perfectly quantised.
 A necessary condition for the dot and cavity spin to align is that the cavity is not perfectly full (empty) for positive (negative) $\epsilon_{\text{c}}$.
 Such behaviour is corroborated by our calculation of $\langle n_{\text{c}}\rangle$, see Fig.~\ref{fig: cavity leaving outside}(b).
 The cavity electrons (holes) could redistribute into the leads, the dot, or both.

 In Fig.~\ref{fig: cavity leaving outside}(b), we observe that the dot occupation is constant in the (ii) region.
 Thus, in the Kondo dot-lead configuration, the cavity electrons (holes) partially redistribute into the leads in the full (empty) cavity configuration.
 In the Kondo singlet, a continuous second-order scattering of lead electrons near the Fermi level occurs.
 Thus, for a dot electron in the $\sigma$ spin configuration, a lead electron in $\bar{\sigma}$ scatters in and out of its energy level~\cite{hewson_kondo_1993}, leaving the latter free for a fraction of time.
 When the cavity is tuned near the Fermi level, the $\bar{\sigma}$ cavity electron (hole) partially redistributes in the free lead level.
 The $\bar{\sigma}$ cavity electron (hole) level is therefore partially empty.
 Hence, dot and cavity showcase a marginal spin-spin alignment behaviour.
 Our results show that the NRG-MPS method is capable of identifying such higher-order processes.